How to MIG Weld Stainless to Mild Steel: Step by Step

 - There is also the case of galvanized steel.
 A galvanized surface contains zinc that has a low boiling point and releases a large amount of fumes.

-A tri-mix gas is sensitive to surface impurities resulting in poor puddle flow, porosity, among other defects.
-So clean the mild steel part as best as possible.
+A tri-mix gas is sensitive to surface impurities, resulting in poor puddle flow and porosity, among other defects.

-Sandblasting, an angle grinder, or a wire brush are common methods to clean mild steel.
+Sandblasting, an angle grinder, or a simple wire brush are common methods to clean mild steel.

-Never use chlorinated chemical products, especially in the area that you weld.
-The welding arc and heat will convert chlorine vapors to even more harmful gases.
+Chlorinated chemical products, especially in the area where you weld, are a terrible idea.
+The arc can convert chlorine vapors to even more harmful gases.
 Residual chemicals on steel can also generate these gases.

-For best results, clean the area next to the joint at least 1″ (2.5cm).
+For best results, clean the area next to the joint at least 1″ (25.4 mm).

-If the mild steel is galvanized, remove the coating at least up to 2″ (5cm).
+If the mild steel is galvanized, remove the coating at least up to 2″ (51 mm).
 All impurities can cause hot cracking and porosity to stainless weld metal, especially zinc.

 Prepare the mild steel part away from the stainless one to avoid free iron particles.